GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/data.rst

     # We get the wavelength axis in Angstroms at the position we want to
     # extract, x=13, y=24.
-    # The wcs call returns a3-element list, the third element ([2]) contains
+    # The wcs call returns a 3-element list, the third element ([2]) contains
-    # contains the wavelength values for each pixel along the wavelength axis.
+    # the wavelength values for each pixel along the wavelength axis.

     >>> length_wlen_axis = adcube[0].shape[0]   # (wlen, y, x)
     >>> wavelengths = adcube[0].wcs(13, 24, range(length_wlen_axis))[2] # (x, y, wlen)